Invincible (TV series): In other media

 The eighth episode of the series' first season spawned a popular Internet meme known as "Think, Mark".
 A 2022 promotional episode of the web series Death Battle! pit Invincibles Omni-Man against The Boys Homelander, with Amazon Studios' Head of Marketing Adam Bersin having partnered with Rooster Teeth to promote its series, previously including the second season of The Boys, also produced by Amazon.
 Consequently, both Omni-Man and Homelander were made available as playable characters in the 2023 video game Mortal Kombat 1, with J. K. Simmons reprising his role as the former.
 In November 2023, a role-playing video game titled Invincible Presents: Atom Eve was released; the game is loosely based on the animated series' continuity with some alterations and a new original story.
 In February 2024, a mobile game RPG titled Invincible: Guarding the Globe was released.
 In April 2024, Skybound was revealed to be internally developing an AAA video game based on Invincible.
 Over 30 employees were reported to be working on the game, which included industry veterans who had worked for Electronic Arts, Activision Blizzard, and AMZ Games, while a fundraiser campaign was also being established.
-In June 2025, a fighting game titled Invincible VS was announced.
+A fighting game based on the series, titled Invincible VS, was released on April 30, 2026.